TaitoUnited/taito-cli/README.md

 ### The basics

+You can implement your plugin with almost any programming language.
+The only requirement is that your plugin provides taito command implementations as executable files.
+Bash is good for simple plugins.
+Python or Go is preferred for more complex stuff.
+And you can use JavaScript too.

-This is how you implement your own custom plugin.
+This is how you implement your own custom plugin:

 1. First create a directory that works as a taito-cli extension.
 It is basically a collection of plugins: